WHAT IS IDENTITY THEFT?

 1. Social engineering with an email, text, or phone message.
-All it takes is one downloaded file or clicked link in an email or text message to open a gateway to sensitive information.
+All it takes is one downloaded file or a clicked link in an email or text message to open a gateway to sensitive information.

 2. Malware such as installing spyware or keyloggers on the network.
-Criminals use spyware and key loggers to track your keyboard and online activity to capture passwords, usernames, and other sensitive information.
+Criminals use spyware and keyloggers to track your keyboard and online activity to capture passwords, usernames, and other sensitive information.

-3. Researching social network sites for personal information, email addresses, employee connections, recent conferences, promotions, etc. Cyber criminals use this information to connect and familiarity themselves with their emails, texts, social media messages, or phone messages – convincing victims to respond.
+3. Researching social network sites for personal information, email addresses, employee connections, recent conferences, promotions, etc. Cyber criminals use this information to connect and familiarize themselves with their emails, texts, social media messages, or phone messages – convincing victims to respond.

 4. Hacking computers and databases through a range of tactics.
 From fake websites used to steal passwords, attachments that install ransomware, vulnerabilities in systems, or fake wi-fi access points give access to personal information – cyber criminals have a deep range of hacking tactics.